seahorse-ai-ryan/entra-google-federation/docs/admin-setup.md

 ## **Step 9: Maintenance - Updating the Signing Certificate**

-Google's SAML certificate expires approximately every 5 years.
-When it does, you'll need to update it.
+Google's SAML certificates have variable expiration dates.
+Check your Microsoft Office 365 app in Google Workspace admin console to see when your certificate expires (typically 3-5 years from creation).

+**When to update:** You'll see an expiration warning in Google Workspace admin console, or your certificate details will show an approaching expiration date.

+**How to update:**
-1.  **Human Action:** Download the new `GoogleIDPMetadata.xml` file from the Google SAML app.
+1.  **Human Action:** Download the new `GoogleIDPMetadata.xml` file from the Google SAML app
-2.  **AI Agent Action:** The AI will run the `update-federation-certificate.ps1` script, which will update the trust with the new certificate.
+2.  **Run update script:** Execute `update-federation-certificate.ps1` with the new metadata file
+3.  **Verify:** Test authentication after updating

+**Pro tip:** Set a calendar reminder for 30 days before expiration to avoid any service interruption.